Join Our Team

 How To Apply

-To apply, please send the following materials via e-mail with the subject line “Summer Law Clerk” to [email protected]: (1) a cover letter describing your interest in ERA as an organization and any areas or issues on which you would like to focus; (2) a résumé; (3) 2-3 references and (4) a legal writing sample of up to 10 double-spaced pages (maximum) in length.
+To apply, please send the following materials via e-mail with the subject line “Fall/Spring Law Clerk” to [email protected]: (1) a cover letter describing your interest in ERA as an organization and any areas or issues on which you would like to focus, as well as anything you would like to share with us about your outlook, lived experiences, or other factors that inform your approach to your career and career interests; (2) a résumé.
 Applications accepted on a rolling basis until filled.
 Apply immediately.

-Equal Rights Advocates (ERA) is an equal opportunity employer that is dedicated to the diversity of our staff.
-Applicants invited regardless of sex, gender, gender identity and/or expression, sexual orientation, race, age, ethnicity, national origin, disability, marital or veteran status, medical condition, or religion.
-People of color, LGBTQ candidates, people with disabilities, and people who have had contact with the criminal justice system are encouraged to apply.
-Individuals who need assistance or accommodation due to a disability may contact us at [email protected]
+Equal Rights Advocates (ERA) is an equal opportunity employer that is dedicated to the diversity of our staff and volunteers.
+Interested persons are invited to apply regardless of sex, gender, gender identity and/or expression, sexual orientation, race, age, ethnicity, national origin, disability, marital or veteran status, medical condition, or religion.
+People of color, LGBTQI candidates, DACA recipients, people who identify as having a disability, first-generation law students, and people who have had contact with the criminal justice system are encouraged to apply.
+Individuals who need assistance or accommodation in order to apply for this posting due to a disability may contact us at [email protected]

 Post-Graduate Legal Fellowships: Now accepting initial applications